It was my birthday 2 days ago; I am now 24! Hooray!!!

-I was really calm about attending my review; my first review at King’s Lynn I was a quivering wreck.
+I was really calm about attending my review; at my first review at King’s Lynn, I was a quivering wreck.
 I think because I had already experienced a Critical Care review, this helped me to prepare for my review at Cambridge.

 *WARNING MAY BE DISTRESSING FOR SOME READERS*